 Soho district - Offers alternative music and clothes stores such as Chappell of Bond Street's historic music shop.

 London, England is a beautiful and historic city that features attractions that vary from the romantic to the adventurous.
 The London area features great shopping, wonderful cuisine, and exciting night spots that will cater to everyone's tastes.

-For London, England hotel rates begin your search here or you can read more about the London, England area and look for hotel rates at the Best Western Hotels of England website www.bestwestern.co.uk.
-To receive more London, England information or to read more about London, England attractions and to look for visitor guides visit the London, England Tourism site at http://www.visitlondon.com/.
+Begin your search here for more information on London hotels, or you can read more about the London, England area and look for hotel rates at the Best Western Hotels of England website www.bestwestern.co.uk.
+To receive more London, England information or to read more about London, England attractions and to look for visitor guides visit the London, England Tourism site at www.visitlondon.com.